Generic Capability 6

 - Explain complex material in a way that learners can understand;

 - Give feedback in a manner that supports a learner whilst emphasising further learning needed;

-- Learn from feedback given, improving their own teaching skills;
+- Learn from feedback given, improving their teaching skills;

 - Put together a training programme with clear learning objectives.

-This page has outlined generic capability six, the ability to teach professional and rehabilitation expertise to members of your own profession and, equally well, to members of other professions working in rehabilitation and wishing to acquire rehabilitation expertise.
-As with all work in rehabilitation, the professional needs to balance the undoubted unique professional expertise with the equally undoubted unique rehabilitation expertise.
-It also depends upon accepting the blurring of professional boundaries and sharing of professional expertise.
+This page has outlined generic capability six, the ability to teach professional and rehabilitation expertise to members of your profession and, equally well, to members of other disciplines working in rehabilitation and wishing to acquire rehabilitation expertise.
+As with all work in rehabilitation, the professional must balance the undoubted unique professional knowledge with the equally unquestionable unique rehabilitation expertise.
+It also depends upon accepting the blurring of professional boundaries and sharing professional knowledge.